spacebetween/hrgo-labs/content/team/matt.md

 weight: 5
 ---

-Matt is a JavaScript and React developer, who constantly strives to learn and evolve better himself at his craft in an ever changing tech landscape.
+Matt is a JavaScript and React developer, who constantly strives to learn, evolve, and better himself at his craft in an ever changing tech landscape.